-Depreciation expense was \$6.7 million, \$8.4 million and \$8.6 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+Depreciation expense was \$5.7 million, \$6.7 million and \$8.4 million for the years ended December 31, 2011, 2010 and 2009, respectively.
 When assets are retired or otherwise disposed of, the assets and the associated accumulated depreciation are removed from the accounts.
-Gains or losses resulting from sales of asset are included in other income (expense), net in the accompanying Consolidated Statements of Operations.
 Repair and maintenance costs are expensed as incurred.